Planning to indulge in a decadent afternoon tea in Oxford? Here are the places that should be at the top of your list.

 Afternoon tea in an actual drawing room?
 It just sounds too E.M Forster for words right?

-The Macdonald Randolph Hotel is one of the poshest hotels in Oxford, a quintessentially English retreat in the heart of the city.
-So it should come as no surprise that their afternoon tea is suitably lavish.
+The Randolph Hotel is one of the poshest hotels in Oxford, a quintessentially English retreat in the heart of the city.
+So it should come as no surprise that their Oxford high tea is suitably lavish.

 Snuggle into your armchair, order and get ready for a rather elegant afternoon.
 The traditional afternoon tea sticks to a tried and tested formula.
 Instead of introducing anything new, The Randolph satisfies itself with doing the classic very, very well.